NavForesee: A Unified Vision-Language World Model for Hierarchical Planning and Dual-Horizon Navigation Prediction: Experimental Evaluation

 \subsection{Comparison with State-of-the-Art Methods}

-Table 1 reports the performance of the proposed method compared with other approaches on the R2R‑CE and RxR‑CE datasets.
-Overall, NavForesee delivers competitive results against state‑of‑the‑art (SOTA) methods.
+Table~\ref{tab1} reports the performance of the proposed method compared with other approaches on the R2R‑CE and RxR‑CE datasets.
+Note that methods marked with an asterisk (*) denote discrete waypoint-based approaches.
+Overall, NavForesee demonstrates superior performance compared to state-of-the-art (SOTA) methods.

 Specifically, on the val unseen split of the R2R‑CE dataset, NavForesee achieves SOTA performance by improving SR by 1.1\%, OSR by 10.9\%, and reducing NE by 0.3 m.
 This improvement can be attributed to the integration of the world model prediction module, which enables the agent to better capture environmental dynamics, avoid obstacles, and explore the surroundings more effectively.

 In contrast, NavForesee performs slightly worse than SOTA methods on RxR‑CE, indicating limited generalization to more complex environments.
 It is worth noting that we train soly on NavForesee on R2R‑CE and RxR‑CE datasets, whereas other methods exploit diverse and large‑scale datasets to enhance generalization.
 Although NavForesee does not consistently outperform all baselines, it achieves the highest OSR across both datasets.
 This demonstrates the value of incorporating world model prediction into VLN agents and implies its promising potential for future vision‑and‑language navigation tasks.